 Canadian class actions are procedures whereby one or more representative plaintiffs may commence a civil action on behalf of a larger class.
 While they are fundamentally similar in concept and form to class actions under the US Federal Rules of Civil Procedure, there are many important differences.

 Canadian jurisdictions have class actions.
-Most Canadian provinces1 have enacted legislation enabling class actions2.
+Most Canadian provinces and territories have enacted legislation enabling class actions (including Ontario, British Columbia, Manitoba, Saskatchewan, Alberta, Quebec, Nova Scotia, Newfoundland and Labrador and New Brunswick).
 In provinces that do not have class action legislation, the Supreme Court of Canada has extended the right to bring class actions notwithstanding the absence of legislation, effectively creating a “common law” class action.

 The rules of the Federal Court of Canada also permit the certification of class actions.
 Unlike the United States Federal Court, the Federal Court of Canada has a very narrow statutory civil jurisdiction, as it has no pendent, ancillary, diversity or common law jurisdiction.